AI tools for your salon — what works, what it costs, and how to start.

 Four areas across the client journey: (1) getting found, (2) capturing the booking, (3) running the chair, (4) keeping the regular.
 Most salons start with one, see results in 30 days, then add a second within 12 months.

 Not sure where to start, or no time to figure it out?
 Most salon owners cannot spend 40-60 hours over 90 days vetting vendors and learning new tools while also doing color on a Saturday, covering the front desk when the receptionist calls out, and running Sunday-night commission math by hand.
-A local AI consultant in your county handles the research, setup, and team training so you can stay focused on the chair. → Find a local AI pro.
+A local AI consultant near you handles the research, setup, and team training so you can stay focused on the chair. → Find a local AI pro.

 Good Tools